Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/references/feature-gates.md

 ### Using feature gates

-To enable feature gates you can provide the `--feature-gates` flag when launching KIC, or set the `CONTROLLER_FEATURE_GATES` environment variable.
+To enable feature gates, provide the `--feature-gates` flag when launching KIC, or set the `CONTROLLER_FEATURE_GATES` environment variable.

-Feature gates are a comma delimited set of `key=value` pairs.
-If you wanted to enable `CombinedRoutes` and `CombinedServices`, you'd set `CONTROLLER_FEATURE_GATES=CombinedRoutes=true,CombinedServices=true`
+Feature gates consist of a comma-delimited set of `key=value` pairs.
+For example, if you wanted to enable `CombinedRoutes` and `CombinedServices`, you'd set `CONTROLLER_FEATURE_GATES=CombinedRoutes=true,CombinedServices=true`.

 To enable features via Helm, set the following in your `values.yaml`: